frostedechoes/canneddragons/2022/Giving Up The Ghost.md

 Title: Giving Up The Ghost
 Date: 09/10/2022 18:00
 Tags: Tech
-Summary: The Ghost blogging platform is impressive, but it just wasn't right for me.
+Summary: The Ghost blogging platform is impressive, but it just isn't right for me.
 Draft: no
 Thumbnail: /_Resources/Ghost%402x.png
 ---